Safety Information

 Students must report any robbery or incident to the BU Madrid staff who will then help the student report it to the police.

-Reports may be done by:
+Reports can be done by Internet

 BU Madrid Staff, along with the help of the student, will also then fill out and send an incident report to BU.